coraxyc/Flashcards/README.md

 ## Lab 1

 ### App Description
 iOS mobile app that toggles between questions and answers on flashcards.
+You can choose multiple choice answers and click outside the buttons to reset the flashcard screen.
 Made through CodePath's Mobile App Design course.

 ### App Walk-though